Vignesh731/StartupLens/README.md

 * DAX for dynamic measures and calculated fields

 Files:
-Startup_Project_Proposal.pdf: Detailed analysis on Clustering of the customer segmentation and results.
+*Startup_Project_Proposal.pdf*: Detailed analysis on Clustering of the customer segmentation and results.

-raw_datasources/: Contains the datasources of this project.
+*raw_datasources/*: Contains the datasources of this project.

-cleaned_dataset/: Contains the preprocessed and transformed dataset.
+*cleaned_dataset/*: Contains the preprocessed and transformed dataset.

-Dashboards/: Contains visualization of the analyzed dataset.
+*Dashboards/*: Contains visualization of the analyzed dataset.